MINNESOTA WATER STORAGE BILL

 Water Storage Bill

-The Minnesota River Congress is spearheading an initiative to secure significant funding by requesting a bill in the state legislature that would create a realistically adequate pool of money targeted specifically for surface water storage.
+The Minnesota River Congress is spearheading an initiative to secure significant funding by requesting a bill in the Minnesota state legislature that would create a realistically adequate pool of money targeted specifically for water storage in all forms of the state accepted definition of the term.
 This is a voluntary initiative.

-The funding will target the Minnesota River Basin and potentially other Minnesota basins where applicable.
+The funding will target the Minnesota River Basin as well as other Minnesota basins where applicable.
 Funds will be directed for implementation to Soil and Water Conservation Districts, Watershed Districts, and landowners.
 We plan to utilize successful processes and messaging previously used to secure the Conservation Reserve Enhancement Program (CREP) #1.
-That initiative was successful due to significant public and organizational support back in the late 1990s.
-One different tactic we are using this time is to seek committed funds for the initiative at the state level prior to approaching the applicable federal entities.
+That initiative was successful due to significant available funding and public and organizational support back in the late 1990s.
+One different approach we are using this time is to seek committed funds for the initiative at the state level prior to approaching the applicable federal entities.

-Extensive scientific data collected over decades shows clearly that we need to put more water storage on the landscape.
-Additional water storage can protect infrastructure and improve water quality.
+Extensive scientific data collected over decades shows clearly that we need to have more water storage capabilities on the landscape.
+Additional water storage will protect infrastructure and improve water quality.
 Diverse water storage practices, such as replacing historically drained lakes and wetlands and increasing soil health, will all help to achieve this goal.
 The climatic trend and future prediction of increased rainfalls in short periods of time will only exacerbate the issue.

 We are using the Collaborative for Sediment Source Reduction (CSSR) and Management Options Simulation Model (MOSM) study recommendations in conjunction with the rich datasets available through state agency monitoring, assessment and conservation targeting (WRAPS, TMDLS, 1W1P) to support the case for the need for more water storage.
 We will enlist researchers at state agencies and elsewhere who have completed studies to help provide data and documentation (e.g. Patrick Belmont, Karen Gran, Chris Lenhart, Peter Wilcock and numerous others).